walidsahnoun9/Bank-App/README.md

 ## Requirements

-- Java 11 or higher
+- Java 11 or higher (recommended 17)
 - Maven 3.6 or higher

 ## Project Structure